Alexandra DURSENEVA (mezzo-soprano)

 In July, she was already back to stage singing Mother Superior in Prokofiev's «The Fiery Angel» in the frame of the Bolshoi's performances at the Ljubljana Music Festival in Slovenia.

-In 2006, she sang the part of Vesna in Rimsky-Korsakov's "The Snow Maiden" at the New Stage of the Bolshoi Theatre and the part of Duenna in Prokofiev's "Betrothal in a Monastery" (conductor — Vladimir Jurovsky) at the famous Glyndebourne Opera Festival.
-She was very convincing as Sonetka in "Lady Macbeth of Mtsensk" dedicated to the celebration of Shostakovich's 100th birthday anniversary and performed at the Bolshoi Theatre under baton of Gennady Rozhdestvensky.
-In November 2006, she participated in the concert version of Rakhmaninov's "Aleko" (Old Gypsy Woman), performed at Salle Pleyel (Paris), as well as at the Grand Hall of the Moscow Conservatory where the opera was recorded.
+In 2006, she sang the part of Vesna in Rimsky-Korsakov's "The Snow Maiden" at the New Stage of the Bolshoi Theatre and the part of Duenna in Prokofiev's "Betrothal in a Monastery" (conductor — Vladimir Jurowski) at the Glyndebourne Opera Festival.
+She was very convincing as Sonetka in "Lady Macbeth of Mtsensk" dedicated to the celebration of Shostakovich's 100th birthday anniversary and performed it at the Bolshoi Theatre under baton of Gennady Rozhdestvensky.
+In November 2006, she participated in the concert version of Rakhmaninov's "Aleko" (Old Gypsy Woman), performed at Salle Pleyel (Paris), as well as at the Grand Hall of the Moscow Conservatorywhere the opera was recorded.

-In 2007, she performed in the Bolshoi’s premieres of "Boris Godunov" (The Nurse), later shown in Slovenia (Ljubljana) and Finland (Savonlinna), and "The Queen of Spades", and the part of The Countess became very important for Alexandra Durseneva's artistic biography.
-In November 2007, she sang Ulrica in "Un ballo in maschera" in Bergen (Norway).
+In 2007 at the Bolshoi, she performed in the premieres of "Boris Godunov" (The Nurse), later shown in Slovenia (Ljubljana) and Finland (Savonlinna), and "The Queen of Spades» (The Countess) In November 2007, she sang Ulrica in "Un ballo in maschera" in Bergen (Norway).

-At the beginning of 2008, she performed her signature part of Duenna in "Betrothal in a Monastery" in Valencia (Spain) followed by the concert version of "Iolanta" conducted by maestro Yury Temirkanov in Madrid (she also did it later that year Festival Hall in London) and «Boris Godunov» at La Fenice with Feruccio Ferlanetto who sang Boris.
-After that she was invited to take part in Sharka by Yanachek in 2009.
-In December, she had a great success with the part of Fenena in Nabucco in the Bolshoi Theatre.
+At the beginning of 2008, she performed her signaturepart of Duenna in "Betrothal in a Monastery" in Valencia (Spain) followed by the concert version of "Iolanta" conducted by maestro Yury Temirkanov in Madrid (she also did it later that year at the Festival Hall in London) and «Boris Godunov» at La Fenice with Feruccio Ferlanetto as Boris.
+After that she was invited to take part in «Sharka» by Yanachek in 2009.
+In December, she had a great success as Fenena in «Nabucco» at the Bolshoi Theatre.

 In 2011, the singer recommenced her recitals at the most prestigious concert halls.